MMPhysVideo: Physically Plausible Video Generation Through Joint RGB-Perception Modeling: Abstract

 \section{Abstract}

 Despite advancements in generating visually stunning content, video diffusion models (VDMs) often yield physically inconsistent results due to pixel-only reconstruction.
-To address this, we propose MMPhysVideo, the first framework to scale physical plausibility in video generation through joint multimodal modeling.
-We recast perceptual cues, specifically semantics, geometry, and spatio-temporal trajectory, into a unified pseudo-RGB format, enabling VDMs to directly capture complex physical dynamics.
-To mitigate cross-modal interference, we propose a Bidirectionally Controlled Teacher architecture, which utilizes parallel branches to fully decouple RGB and perception processing and adopts two zero-initialized control links to gradually learn pixel-wise consistency.
+To address this, we propose MMPhysVideo, the first study to enhance physical plausibility in video generation through joint multimodal modeling.
+We recast perceptual cues, specifically semantics, geometry, and spatio-temporal trajectories, into a unified pseudo-RGB format, enabling VDMs to directly capture complex physical dynamics.
+To mitigate cross-modal interference, we propose a Bidirectionally Controlled Teacher architecture, which utilizes parallel branches to fully decouple RGB and perception processing and adopts two zero-initialized control links to gradually establish pixel-wise consistency.
 For inference efficiency, the teacher’s physical prior is distilled into a single-stream student model via representation alignment.
-Furthermore, we present MMPhysPipe, a scalable data curation and annotation pipeline tailored for constructing physics-rich multimodal datasets.
+Furthermore, we present MMPhysPipe, an end-to-end data curation and annotation pipeline tailored for constructing physics-rich multimodal datasets.
 MMPhysPipe employs a vision-language model (VLM) guided by a chain-of-visual-evidence rule to pinpoint physical subjects, enabling expert models to extract multi-granular perceptual information.
-Without additional inference costs, MMPhysVideo consistently improves physical plausibility and visual quality over advanced models across various benchmarks and achieves state-of-the-art performance compared to existing methods. \href{https://shubolin028.github.io/MMPhysVideo-Page}{MMPhysVideo Project Page}.
+Without additional inference costs, MMPhysVideo consistently improves physical plausibility of advanced models on the Videophy and PhyGenbench benchmarks and achieves superior performance among existing methods.
+The project page of MMPhysVideo is at \url{https://shubolin028.github.io/MMPhysVideo-Page}.